An in-depth report on the health risks of smoking and how to quit.

 Smoking and Diabetes

-Smoking may increase the risk of developing diabetes or glucose intolerance, a condition that precedes diabetes.
+Smoking increases the risk of developing type 2 diabetes or glucose intolerance, a condition that precedes type 2 diabetes.
+Smokers with diabetes also have more difficulty controlling their blood sugar level and have a higher risk for diabetes complications.

 Smoking and the Gastrointestinal Tract